Cedric-Hj/DevOps-CICD-WebApp/README.md

 - Docker: Verify if the given docker image exists
 - Kubernetes Deployment: The application is deployed to the Test pod with helm.
 - Testing: A suite of tests is executed to ensure the application functions correctly.
-- Multi-Version Testing: A parametrized Jenkins job allows for deploying multiple versions of the application to different pods in the Testing environment.
-This enables simultaneous testing of different versions.

 ### Production Workflow
  **[Jenkins Job](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/main/Jenkins/jenkinsfile_CICD_Pipeline)**